agility/agility-content-management-js-sdk/README.md

  }
 }

-#Set language code and reference name of content you want to save
-let languageCode = "en-us";
+//Set language code and reference name of content you want to save let languageCode = "en-us";
 let referenceName = "MyReferenceName";